 Since we have to consider re-sale value with this house, we’ll be putting a bathtub in the “kids” bathroom when we renovate that as it’s very important to have at least one bathtub in your home.
 Second, we decided to add a second sink since we had the room for it.
 You can read even more about our vision for this bathroom here.

 I always like to zero in on one major element in a room first.
 It gives me a good starting point and anchors my design, instead of picking out 10 different items I like all at once and then trying to get them to fit together. (p.s.
 I’m working on a post about my design process, a lot of you have asked!
 So stay tuned for that!)

 Now, I pinned this hexagon clip floor tile, also from Clé Tile, right around when we first bought the house.
 Wasn’t sure if or when I’d use it but I just loved it so much.
-Once I fell in love with the green zellige for the shower and half wall, I circled back to this one and loved how it contrasted with the bold color.
+Once I fell in love with the idea of a green bathroom and that green bathroom tile for the shower and half wall, I circled back to this one and loved how it contrasted with the bold color.
 The tiles were the first thing we picked for the room and everything else was centered around them.

 How To Add More Natural Light To A Small Space